“First time around, I would pick a business that I was genuinely passionate about or created a business doing something that I was truly good at."

 What triggered your career change/career re-design?

 After yet another re-shuffle, Louise found herself in a senior but temporary role and when the re-shuffle settled there were no equally senior positions on offer.
 Louise felt that she had no choice but to accept a lower grade position.
-This didn’t sit well at all with her.
+That didn’t sit well at all with her.

 “I felt under-valued, as if the wind had been taken out of my sails.”
 Louise very firmly felt that her decision to work part-time since the arrival of her first child had been taken advantage of.
 These feelings strengthened her resolve to take the reins of her career fully into her own hands and resigned after 10 years with the company.